coq/opam-coq-shell/README.md

   ```

   2. a simplified opam shell for the coq user supporting 2 profiles
-    1. devel: nothing special for now, just a way to have the right repos configured
+    1. dev: nothing special for now, just a way to have the right repos configured
-    2. user: protected shell around a coq stable version, everything at seen is coq related and stable
+    2. 8.x: protected shell around a coq stable version, everything at seen is coq related and stable

     ```
     opam coq help # help screen
-    opam coq setup 8.5 # installs and pins the last stable version of 8.5 opam coq seach # only lists coq related packages, only stable packages are at seen opam coq install foo # installs foo opam coq upgrade # upgrades coq to the last pl of 8.5, that means only bug fixes opam coq upgrade foo # upgrades foo to the latest stable version of foo
+    opam coq init 8.4 # installs and pins the last stable version of 8.4 opam coq seach # only lists coq related packages, only stable packages are at seen opam coq install foo # installs foo opam coq upgrade # upgrades coq to the last pl of 8.4, that means only bug fixes opam coq upgrade foo # upgrades foo to the latest stable version of foo opam coq update # downloads the latest list of packages
     ```

 # credits
 - Thomas Braibant had this idea first

 # TODO
-- upgrade and install are not coded
 - test on OSX or Linux (with no Xcode/gcc installed)
 - see if something useful could be added to the devel profile
 - check opam >= 1.2